mre/lansuite/README.md

 ### Docker

-We assume that you have a running [Docker Community Edition](https://www.docker.com/community-edition) installed.
+We assume that you have a running [Docker Community Edition](https://www.docker.com/community-edition) and [composer](https://getcomposer.org/) installed.

 ```
 $ git clone https://github.com/lansuite/lansuite.git